fox-it/dissect.cobaltstrike/docs/tutorials/minimal_beacon_client.rst

 Task handler
 ^^^^^^^^^^^^

-We are going to implement a Task handler when the ``ls`` command is issued from the Team Server to the beacon:
+We are going to implement a Task handler when the ``ls`` command is issued from the Team Server to our Beacon client:

 .. code-block:: python
     :caption: myclient_ls_01.py